amoungui/Laravel-newsletters/README.md

 ```
 Change the value of parameter: send_email_to, with your own admin adress

-Congratulations, you have successfully installed Amoungui !
+Congratulations, you have successfully installed Newsletter package !